 By Abby Sorensen, Chief Editor

 My favorite question to ask when I’m talking to someone who works at a software company is, “What keeps you up at night?”
 Almost everyone mentions culture, hiring, or employee satisfaction.
 Most also mention growth strategies, sales/marketing, or acquiring new customers.
 Lately I’ve been hearing more people mention customer success.
-What’s keep software companies at night is, you know, the usual.
+What’s keeping software companies up at night is, you know, the usual.

 In the past 12 months, I cannot recall one single person who has mentioned customer support.
 Is this because every software company’s customer support operation is best in class and operates so efficiently that no one worries about it?
 Is it because members of your customer support team are so easy to hire, train, and retain that this team runs itself?
 Is it because software users don’t care about customer support?
 I don’t think so.